Maleic anhydride: Others

-A number of smaller applications for maleic anhydride.
-The food industry uses malic acid which is derivative of maleic anhydride in artificial sweeteners and flavour enhancements.
+A number of smaller applications exist for maleic anhydride.
 Personal care products consuming maleic anhydride include hair sprays, adhesives and floor polishes.
 Maleic anhydride is also a precursor to compounds used for water treatment detergents, insecticides and fungicides, pharmaceuticals, and other copolymers.

-Major producers
+The maleic anhydride group occurs in several natural products, some of which show promising therapeutic or pesticidal activity.
+In the wood science, maleic anhydride in combination with other agents, has been used for protection and modification of wood in order to improve its material properties.